sbalanchickoo/Plutus/readme.md

 ## Introduction

-This solution is named Plutus, after the Greek god.
+This solution is named Plutus, a Greek god.
 This solution and repository contains projects required for Business Account tracking.

+## Process

+1. Download the extracts from InTouch Accounting Portal
+2. REST APIs running somewhere (host/container/web server)
+3. Copy the extracts into the shared folder for the API
+4. Open Web Interface
+    a.
+Identify any new Merchant or mark them same as an existing Merchant
+5. Identify any Bank transactions are Salary transfers, Dividend transfers, or Invoice payments

 The Projects accomplish the following

 ### Inputs

 - Bank transactions
   Take in OFX files (obtained from Bank) and output Json and Xml via API call
 - Bank metadata
   Take in Bank metadata via csv files (obtained from accounting portal) and output Json and Xml via API call